ronikurnia1/CustomQABot/readme.md

 }
 ```

-Use Azure CLI to deploy the resources
+Use Azure CLI and navigate to **~/CustomQABot/Bicep** directory to deploy the resources

 ```shell